MOAB: ISIS Death Toll From ‘Mother Of All Bombs’ Rises To 94, Afghan Authorities Say

 — P Martucci☆NYC4TRUMP (@martucci_peter) April 15, 2017

-The statement by spokesperson for the governor of Nangarhar came after an Afghan Ministry of Defense official said on Friday that ongoing clearance and assessment of the bomb site in the Achin district of Nangarhar indicated that the number of dead could rise.
+The statement by the spokesperson for the governor of Nangarhar came after an Afghan Ministry of Defense official said on Friday that ongoing clearance and assessment of the bomb site in the Achin district of Nangarhar indicated that the number of dead could rise.

 Classic..Mother of All Bombs..
 (MOAB) pic.twitter.com/4zODN41FbQ